blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 First, *nice*.

-I think the coolest part of Casey's work is actually hiding behind the figures: it is his  *Gaussian bump* feature.
+I think the coolest part of Casey's work is actually hiding behind the figures: it is his [Gaussian bump]({{< ref "2-mcmc-mv-swim/#gaussian-bump" >}}) feature.
 Extremely clever.
 I initially tried to run my optimization algorithm without it, and the results were nightmarish: the heading vector was perturbed every which way, yielding a chaotic, jagged swim trajectory.
 Casey realized that such drastic changes in sequential headings were counterproductive, and developed a *representation* that encoded this knowledge.
 The result?
 Gorgeously smooth solutions, and much faster convergence.
 Bravo!

 Casey's results are *quick-and-dirty* but credible.
 It makes sense that earlier departures -- which subject the swimmer to stronger westward currents -- would necessitate a course adjustment to the east.
 Plus, given that my [initial analysis]({{< ref "1-adcirc-mv-swim/#600a-departure--140100yd-pace" >}}) suggested that a constant $140^{\circ}$ heading was a reasonably efficient solution (i.e., the dot product of current velocity and swimmer velocity is nonnegative at nearly every timestep), we wouldn't expect the optimal solution to be dramatically different.

 I also thought it was cool that he was able to modify the cost function to penalize solutions that spent too much time in the ferry channel, and arrived too far from Lake Tashmoo.

-Tinkering with the cost function sometimes leads to bizarre behavior.
-Early on, I was using a cost function that combined `swim_time` and `distance_from_shore` as a weighted sum, hoping this would permit sufficient solution flexibility (i.e., the simulated swimmer can make landfall at any point along the shoreline), while guiding the optimization routine toward solutions that were both fast *and* valid.
-However, I found that the routine frequently opted for solutions that never made it to shore -- it was prioritizing a smaller value of `swim_time` over the necessary condition that `distance_from_shore = 0`.
-I initially rectified this solution by tuning the cost function weights, but I hated this solution; it felt flimsy.
+Tinkering with the cost function sometimes leads to unexpected behavior.
+Early on, I was using a composite cost function that combined `swim_time` and `distance_from_shore` as a weighted sum, hoping this would guide the optimization routine toward solutions that were both fast *and* reached the shoreline.
+However, I soon found that the routine often prioritized a smaller value of `swim_time` over the necessary (but as-of-yet unenforced) condition that `distance_from_shore = 0`.
+I initially rectified this issue by tuning the cost function weights, but I hated this solution -- it felt flimsy.
 So, I eventually figured out a way to reject invalid solutions, and remove `distance_from_shore` from the cost function.

 I think Casey would be the first to admit that there is room for improvement here (from the horse's mouth: "This optimization effort was very hacky").